spmasterman/tutor-directory/README.md

 Database - You can put the DB anywhere.
 I've used it locally, but if necessary it could be on any server that can be accessed from the host.
 You'll be asked for a database Driver, Host, Port, Name, User and Password.
 The system is only tested with MySQL, locally, but there's no reason it shouldn't work with any DB that has a pdo_ driver.
+The only explicit SQL statement at the time of writing lives in src/Fitch/TutorBundle/Entity/Repository/TutorRepository.php - everything else is done through Doctrine.

 SMTP - I know sending email from an AWS server is complicated.
 But that's all I know :) I use mailcatcher in development to test the process, but beyond that is more ops/admin than it makes sense for me to know.
 You will be asked for